KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 ### Most Recent Access

-When detecting memory access hazards, synchronization validation considers only the most recent access for comparison.
+When detecting memory access hazards, synchronization validation considers only the most recent access (MRA) for comparison.
 All prior hazards are assumed to have been reported.

 For read operations the most recent access rules apply to prior reads with execution barriers (or ordering) relative to the current read.
 The prior write access is only considered the most recent access if no intervening prior read has occurred that *happens-before* the current read.
 Consider the following sequence of access and barriers (listed in submission order) acting on the same memory address: